SharanSukesh/Car-Sales-EDA/README.md

 ## Hypotheses tested
 1. Engine efficiency has played a role in car sale trends over the last 5 years
-2. Engine efficiency to price plays an important role in car sale trends with respect to engine drive and car body.
+2. Engine efficiency to price plays an important role in car sale trends with respect to engine drive and car body
+  * With respect to engine drive
+  * With respect to the car body

+## Ackowledgements
+* INSAID - provded dataset

 ## Author - Sharan Sukesh